kunalkarda/Annotated-Research-Paper/README.md

 # Annotated-Research-Paper
 The annotated papers highlights the important points and mark down notes helps one to get a grasp of paper easily.
-> The yellow marks in pdf are comments which summarize para in 1-2 lines, it may not display correctly in mobile devices, it displays the comments when we hover over it.

 Following paper: